Liberty – If liberty means anything at all, it means the right to tell people what they do not want to hear.

 Who are you?

 Are you someone who only talks about liberty and truth, or are you someone who does something about it?
 That is the question.
-As a Christian, the Apostle James argued that what you claim to be by statements of faith mean nothing without the fruit (or actions) to back it up.
+Remember, it is what you do that defines you.
+As a Christian, the Apostle James argued that what you claim to be by statements of faith means nothing without the fruit (or actions) to back it up.
+It is what you do that defines you.

 “Do not merely listen to the word, and so deceive yourselves.
 Do what it says.
 Anyone who listens to the word but does not do what it says is like someone who looks at his face in a mirror and, after looking at himself, goes away and immediately forgets what he looks like.
 But whoever looks intently into the perfect law that gives freedom, and continues in it-not forgetting what they have heard, but doing it-they will be blessed in what they do.”
 James 1:22-25